-Millivolt control has three (3) positions:
+Milli-Volt control has four (4) positions:

-- OFF All gas to the gas logs is shut off at the valve. - IGN Valve position to light/maintain a standing pilot. - ON Valve position to turn ON/OFF log set with remote switch/thermostat.
+OFF - All gas to the gas logs is shut off at the valve.
+IGN - Valve position to light/maintain a standing pilot.
+ON - Valve position to turn ON/OFF log set with remote switch/thermostat.
+LOW/HI - Variable position to control flame height (heat output).